Unai Dufur

-Unai Dufur Espelosín (born 21 February 1999) is a Spanish footballer who plays as a central defender for CA Osasuna B.
+Unai Dufur Espelosín (born 21 February 1999) is a Spanish footballer who plays as a central defender for Barakaldo.

 Club career

 Born in Pamplona, Dufur played for CP San Francisco, AD San Juan and SD Eibar as a youth.
 After making his senior debut with the second reserve team SD Eibar Urko in 2018, he was promoted to the farm team in Tercera División in July of the following year.

 Dufur made his first team debut with the Armeros on 17 December 2020, starting in a 2–0 away win over Racing Rioja CF, for the season's Copa del Rey.
 His La Liga debut occurred the following 18 April, as he started in a 0–5 away loss against Atlético Madrid.

 On 4 June 2021, Dufur signed a two-year contract with CA Osasuna, being initially assigned to the reserves in Segunda División RFEF.
+He helped the B-side in their promotion to Primera Federación in his first season, scoring twice in 27 appearances.

+On 14 June 2023, Dufur signed a two-year contract with fellow third division side Gimnàstic de Tarragona.
+On 8 July 2025, he moved to Barakaldo CF in the same category.

 Personal life

 Dufur's younger brother Ander is also a footballer.
 A right back, both played together at San Juan.